 The Gartner survey said that employees operating in human-centric work models are 3.2 times more likely to enjoy high intent to stay in the organisation and 3.1 times more likely to see low levels of fatigue.

-“To gain competitive advantage, organizations must go beyond location flexibility and place human beings at the center of work, rather than treating them as secondary components of their work environment.”
+“To gain competitive advantage, organisations must go beyond location flexibility and place human beings at the center of work, rather than treating them as secondary components of their work environment.”

 Gartner’s survey tested five work approaches associated with location flexibility “Only the “flexible-hybrid” model, defined by a mix of on-site and remote work that allows employees some flexibility to choose where they work from, achieved significant talent outcomes,” the firm said in a statement.